Marianne Walck

-Marianne C. Walck is the Chief Research Officer at the Idaho National Laboratory.
-She previously served as Vice President of the Sandia National Laboratories, where she led nuclear weapons stewardship.
+Marianne C. Walck is Director of the National Energy Technology Laboratory.
+She previously served as Vice President of the Sandia National Laboratories, where she led nuclear weapons stewardship, and as the Chief Research Officer at the Idaho National Laboratory.

 Early life and education

 Walck studied physics and geology at Hope College, which she graduated in 1978.
 She earned master's and doctorate degrees in geophysics at the California Institute of Technology.
 For her doctorate (1984), Walck worked on teleseismic array analysis of upper mantle velocity structure with Robert Clayton and Don Anderson.
 Her subsequent research considered subsurface energy sources and treaty verification.